Fletcher Allen, a Vermont university hospital and medical center, serves all of

 - Flaccid bowel.
 This means you can't have a bowel movement.
 If stool remains in the rectum, mucus and fluid will sometimes leak out around the stool and out the anus.
 This is called fecal incontinence.

-When choosing a way to deal with bowel problems, you and your rehab team will discuss such factors as the type of bowel problem you have, your diet, whether you or a caregiver will do the program, and any medicines that may affect your program.
+When choosing a way to deal with bowel problems, you and your rehab team will discuss such things as the type of bowel problem you have, your diet, whether you or a caregiver will do the program, and any medicines that may affect your program.

 - For a reflexive bowel, you may use a stool softener, a suppository to trigger the bowel movement, and/or stimulation with your finger (digital stimulation).
 There are many stool softeners and suppositories available.
 You will have to experiment to find what works best for you.